-Single vs. Two Control Points: summary of results

-This observation lead to a simple heuristic that can narrow down the search domain when looking for multiple monitoring points, so that one of the two control points will be taken from the set of points that were already selected when searching for a single monitoring point.
-To further test the above outcomes, another experiment was conducted to search for three control points for Example Project no. 1.
-As seen in Table 9, when searching for three monitoring has beenints, one of the points is always one of the recommended points obtained by the search for two control points.
+This observation leads to a simple heuristic that can narrow the search domain when looking for multiple monitoring points, so that one of the two monitoring points will be taken from the set of points that were already selected when searching for a single monitoring point.
+To further test the above outcomes, another experiment was conducted to search for three monitoring points for Example Project No. 1.
+As shown in 6. , when searching for three monitoring points, one of the points is always one of the recommended points obtained by the search for two monitoring points.
 Note that while two of the points are recommended when searching for two monitoring points, the combination of the two may not be optimal.

-For example, in Experiment no. 2, the combination (6,7,10) was recommended by 10% of the simulations when searching for three monitoring points under beta distribution.
-Note that none of the subset combinations, i.e., (6,7), (7,10), or (6,10) was recommended by the simulations when searching for two points.
-However, monitoring points t=6 and t=7 were selected in combination with other points, e.g. (5,6) and (5,7).
-This observation implies again that the heuristic suggested above may be used to narrow the search domain, yet without guaranteeing a global optimization solution.
+For example, in Experiment No. 2, the combination (6,7,10) was recommended by 10% of the simulations when searching for three monitoring points under a beta distribution.
+Note that none of the subset combinations, i.e., (6,7), (7,10), or (6,10), was recommended by the simulations when searching for two points.
+However, monitoring points t=6 and t=7 were selected in combination with other points, e.g., (5,6) and (5,7).
+This observation again implies that the heuristic suggested above may be used to narrow the search domain, yet without guaranteeing a global optimization solution.

+Table 9.
+Three Monitoring Points Results: Example Project No. 1.